Thomas Haden Church: Career

 He has since appeared in films such as Idiocracy, done voice-over work on films such as Over the Hedge and starred in one of AMC's highest rated television productions, Broken Trail, with Robert Duvall, in 2006, for which he won an Emmy.
 In 2007, he appeared as the villain Sandman in Sam Raimi's Spider-Man 3 starring Tobey Maguire and Kirsten Dunst.
 He received praise for his portrayal of the character.
 Although he was not present on set he lent his voice to Sandman (digitally created) for the Marvel Cinematic Universe (MCU) film Spider-Man: No Way Home, which was released in 2021 and linked both the Raimi and Marc Webb franchises to the MCU.
 Archival footage from Spider-Man 3 was used to show his human form at the end of the film where Jon Watts provided the motion-capture for Sandman.

 In 2005, he was invited to join the Academy of Motion Picture Arts and Sciences.
 In October 2008, Church appeared as "Joe Six-Pack" in a video on funnyordie.com, challenging Joe the Plumber to a beer-drinking contest.
 Church starred in the FEARnet webseries, Zombie Roadkill, alongside David Dorfman.
-He also appeared in the HBO original series Divorce.
+From 2016 to 2019 he costarred in all three seasons of the HBO original series Divorce.

 In December 2021, it was announced that Church will star alongside Toni Collette and Anna Faris in the comedy film The Estate, directed by Dean Craig.

 In March 2023, he played Lloyd in Acidman.